 There are different reasons for transition to the EMM-DEREGISTERED state.
 If a NAS messages leads to state transition to EMM-DEREGISTERED, it shall be security protected by the current EPS NAS security context (mapped or native), if such exists in the UE or MME.

 NOTE: The present specification only considers the states EMM-DEREGISTERED and EMM-REGISTERED and transitions between these two states.
-Other specifications define additional EMM states (see, e.g., TS 24.301 [9]).
+Other specifications define additional EMM states (see, e.g., MFA TS 24.301 [9]).

 On transitioning to EMM-DEREGISTERED, the UE and MME shall do the following: